harshvardhaniimi/personal-website/content/blog/2022-03-10-let-s-say-you-re-copying-a-folder-to-a-folder/index.Rmd

 -   If people have to perform calculations on your metrics to generate insights, they're not good metrics.

--   Specify what your metric represents [and]{.underline} what it doesn't represent.
+-   Specify what your metric represents *and* what it doesn't represent.
 You'll avoid situations where your metric is misused.

 -   Always consider what the company or client thinks about your metrics and their businesses.
 If they disagree with your formulation, your metric will be just another number.